 “C’mon, Danielle, let’s go have some tea with Sandy.”

 Sandy Gunderson sat at the kitchen table, staring at Danielle Kim, the daughter of the owners.
 She wasn’t aware Danielle even still lived in town.
-Bob sat next to the young woman, pouring some alcohol into her mug of tea.
+Bob sat next to the young woman, pouring some whisky into her mug of tea.
 Danielle smiled and took a sip.

 “I’m so glad you’re alive, Danielle.”
 Sandy took a sip of her own tea.
 “Bob and I have been keeping this place locked tight.
 Nobody was coming here when everything went south.”

 Bob scratched at his eyebrow.
 “Well, nobody living, that is.
 I’ve mostly been killing those bastards as they come and dragging the bodies over to that old drainage pit near the railroad tracks next to us.”
+He took a sip of tea, wrinkled his nose, and poured in more whisky.
+He continued, “It’s usually about two or three a day but they’re starting to really pile up.
+Smells like shit.”

 “We’ve been keeping quiet, so they’ve not been coming around as much.”
 Sandy sighed.
 “But, well, since you got here you’ve probably dragged a few of them behind you.”